certtools/intelmq/docs/user/configuration-management.rst

 Continuous Run Mode
 -------------------

 Most of the cases, bots will need to be configured as ``continuous`` run mode (the default) in order to have them always running and processing events.
 Usually, the types of bots that will require the continuous mode will be Parsers, Experts and Outputs.
-To do this, set ``run_mode`` to ``continuous`` in the ``runtime.conf`` for the bot.
+To do this, set ``run_mode`` to ``continuous`` in the ``runtime.yaml`` for the bot.
 Check the following example:

 .. code-block:: yaml